nsu-ai-team/russian_g2p_neuro/README.md

 - `--cv`, a folds quantity for crossvalidation (by default 10 is used);
 - `--seed`, a random seed (by default 0 is used).

 The source word list is a simple text file.
 Each line of this file contains single word, for which pronouncing will be generated.
+Any word can consist only of alphabetical characters or some punctuation symbols, such as dash and single quote.
+No other characters are allowed (there shall not be digits, spaces etc.).

 The existing pronouncing dictionary for training is a text file also, but it has a more complicated structure.
 Each line contains single word and its phonetical transcription, at that word and all phonemes are separated each other by spaces.
 For example, you can see the `data/ru_training.dic` (our pronouncing dictionary for Russian) or the CMUDict https://github.com/cmusphinx/cmudict/blob/master/cmudict.dict (the Carnegie Mellon Pronouncing Dictionary for English).